OpenMDAO/POEMs/POEM_000.md

 Should a POEM contain actual poetry?
 ====================================
-a real poem needn't be present but you may find it becomes more pleasant to include one in your work for you will get an internet point perk
+a real poem needn't be present but you may find it more pleasant to include one in your work so you get an internet point perk

 POEM Audience